-For Gunter Demnig, everyone who died in a concentration camp was murdered, and therefore the most common “fate” is ERMORDET (MURDERED).
+For Gunter Demnig, people who died in concentration camps as part of the Nazis’ mass extermination program were murdered, and therefore the most common “fate” is ERMORDET (MURDERED) even if someone died of tuberculosis for instance.
 FLUCHT IN DEN TOD (FLIGHT INTO DEATH) is used in cases of suicide.
 The word EMIGRATED is not used, instead ESCAPE, YEAR and DESTINATION are preferred.

 If a fate is not known, then the inscription SCHICKSAL UNBEKANNT (FATE UNKNOWN) can be used.

 If somebody survived in a concentration camp, then please use the word BEFREIT (LIBERATED) instead of SURVIVED.